xitao1812/property-management-application/README.md

 ## User Stories

 - *As a user, I want to be able to add a property to my list of property.*
+- *As a user, I want to be able to mark a property as sold.*
+- *As a user, I want to be able to remove a property.*
 - *As a user, I want to be able to view the list of property.*
-- *As a user, I want to be able to mark a property as sold.*
-- *As a user, I want to be able to filter the list of property based on the location and view a list of properties in the specific city.*
-- *As a user, I want to be able to filter the list of property based on the price and view a list of properties in the specific price range.*
 - *As a user, I want to be able to filter the list of property and view a list of properties in the specific city and price range.*
 - *As a user, I want to be able to save the property list.*